mobxjs/mobx/docs/refguide/api.md

 ### `observe`
-Usage: `observe(object, property?, listener, fireImmediately = false)` Low-level api that can be used be used to observe a single observable value.
+Usage: `observe(object, property?, listener, fireImmediately = false)` Low-level api that can be used to observe a single observable value.
 [&laquo;details&raquo;](observe.md)

 ### `useStrict`